A Short Note on Asymptotic Enumeration of Contingency Tables with Non-Uniform Margins: Abstract

 \section{Abstract}

 In this short note, we compute the precise asymptotics for the number of contingency tables with non-uniform margins.
-More precisely, for parameter $n,\delta, B,C>0$, we consider the set of matrices whose first $[n^\delta]$ rows and columns have sum $[BCn]$ and the rest $n$ rows and columns have sum $[Cn]$.
-We compute the precise asymptotics of the cardinality of this set when $B<B_c=1+\sqrt{1+1/C}$ using the maximal entropy methods in \cite{Bar10}.
+More precisely, for parameter $n,\delta, B,C>0$, we consider the set of matrices whose first $[n^\delta]$ rows and columns have sum $[BCn]$ and the remaining $n$ rows and columns have sum $[Cn]$.
+We compute the precise asymptotics of the cardinality of this set when $B<B_c=1+\sqrt{1+1/C}$ using the maximal entropy principle introduced in \cite{Bar10}.
+The only contribution of this note is a detailed expansion of the determinant of quadratic forms in asymptotic formulas.